Ally511/GPT/README.md

 For the optimizer we use the the torch version of Adam, which is passed the gradients we calculated in the backward step.
 For this to work, we had to convert the embedding table into a torch tensor.

 #### The training
-To improve the efficency of the training we added some additional steps:
+To improve the efficiency of the training we added some additional steps:

 #### Early stopping
-Early stopping is a common partice to prevent overfitting and make sure the model is continously improving during the training process.
+Early stopping is a common practice to prevent overfitting and make sure the model is continuously improving during the training process.
 For this, when building the corpus we spit it into two parts the training corpus 90% an the validation corpus 10%.
 During the training we collect the loss.
-Aver a predetimed number of steps (validation_steps) we average the loss on the training set and compare it to how the performance of the model on 1/10*validation_step iterations on the validation set.
+Aver a predetermined number of steps (validation_steps) we average the loss on the training set and compare it to how the performance of the model on 1/10*validation_step iterations on the validation set.
 If the performance decreases on patience iterations of the validation dataset the training is terminated.

 #### Saving the model
-As the model-parameters are contained within the embedding matrix the model can be easily saved and realoded.
+As the model-parameters are contained within the embedding matrix the model can be easily saved and reloaded.
 We automated this as follows: Whenever the file n_grams contains less than k (k=5) entries or if the performance of the current model is better than the worst performing model in the folder, the weights are saved.

 #### Generation
 The saved embeddings can then in turn be loaded and used to generate text.
 For this, a starting character and the desired text-length is passed to the generate function of the model.
-Tbe function then interativly retreivs the embedding for the current token in the sequence and using a multinomial function samples the following word from it.
+Tbe function then iteratively retrieves the embedding for the current token in the sequence and using a multinomial function samples the following word from it.
 As the tokes are index numbers at this stakes they are run through a decoding function to convert them into strings.

 #### Parameter
 There are a decent number of parameters and hyperparameters involved in the model, namely: